abhinav-bhardwaj/Numerical-Analysis-Methods/README.md

 ## Numerical Analysis Methods Implementation in C++ Language
 - Bisection Method for Algebraic Equations
 - Bisection Method for Transcendental Equations
+- Fitting of Exponential Function on given set of values